-The winter of 2018 has barely started, and yet it’s already one for the record books.
-Arctic blasts, outrageous snowfalls and something called a “bomb cyclone” have sent many indoors, craving the coziness and warmth of home.
+Winter weather can be relentless.
+Arctic blasts, outrageous snowfalls and something called a “bomb cyclone” send many people indoors, craving the coziness and warmth of home.
 It’s easy to romanticize a beautiful snowfall or relish the briskness of crisp, cold air from the comfort of a warm living room, but it’s important to remember that sharp temperature drops aren’t just dangerous for humans—this kind of chill can wreak havoc on a home’s pipes.

 Extreme cold is no friend to interior and exterior pipes.
 Whether your pipes are outdoors or in an unheated area of the house, the possibility for damage increases as the temperature drops.
 Water expands as it freezes, creating the perfect opportunity for a metal or plastic pipe to crack.